vladimirconev/graphql-mongo-showcase/README.md

 # Description
-This is simple show case where we have exposed simple REST API but at some point Product owner wants a data grid with pagination (displaying  minor subset of properties).
+This is simple show-case where we have exposed simple REST API but at some point Product owner wants a data grid with pagination (displaying  minor subset of properties).
 GraphQL makes it super easy to implement this requirement with a lot of flexibility so API consumers can pick which fields want to be served as long as they are supported and defined in the GraphQL schema.

 # Setup
-- JDK 11
+- JDK 18
-- Maven v3.6.3
+- Maven
 - MongoDB v4.4 (https://www.mongodb.com/try/download/community)
 - Postman as nice to have  (https://www.postman.com/)
 - Robo 3T (Robomongo) as nice to have (https://robomongo.org/download) or MongoDB Compass (https://www.mongodb.com/products/compass)
+- Docker

 # Running Local
 To Build: